Last updated in April 2017

 There is no German School in Kazakhstan but German is taught as a foreign language at several of the country’s schools.
 There are also grammar schools offering enhanced German instruction.

-Working as partner institutions of the Goethe Institute, there are German language centres in Astana, Karaganda, Pavlodar, Kustanai and Ust Kamenogorsk offering the opportunity to obtain internationally recognised certificates.
-The German Reading Rooms in Astana and Ust Kamenogorsk provide information on Germany as well as print, audio and video material from and on Germany.
+Working as partner institutions of the Goethe Institute, there are German language centres in Astana, Karaganda, Pavlodar and Kustanai offering the opportunity to obtain internationally recognised certificates.
+The German Reading Rooms in the libraries in Astana and Ust Kamenogorsk provide information on Germany as well as print, audio and video material from and on Germany.
 Every year, the DAAD finances stays in Germany for some 60 to 70 Kazakh students (university summer schools, partial and full grants, some of them for a several-year period) and looks after scholarship holders in Germany who are participating in the Kazakh government programme “Bolashak” (Future).

 Cooperation between Germany and Kazakhstan in higher education is wide-ranging.

 The German-Kazakh University (GKU) was set up in Almaty in 1999 as a private university.
 The study programmes offered cover the following areas: social sciences and economics, engineering and economics, international relations and finance.
 In addition, since 2011 the GKU has offered a master’s programme in Integrated Water Resources Management, which is funded by the Federal Foreign Office in cooperation with the Freie Universität Berlin.
 Since 2009, the GKU has been financed in equal parts by Federal Foreign Office funding (through the German Academic Exchange Service, DAAD) and through fees paid by the over 600 students.
 Up to the end of 2013, Germany invested a total of around EUR 11 million in the GKU.